 Sabol successfully bid for the rights to film the 1962 NFL championship game between the Green Bay Packers and the New York Giants.
 The game was played in cold so severe that camera operators suffered frostbite, and a wind so strong that it blew the ball off the tee three times before opening kickoff.
-Despite all that, Sabol’s work on the game was impressive.
+Despite all of it, Sabol’s work on the game was impressive.

 With the orchestral score and the stentorian tones of John Facenda’s narration, “the voice of God”: “They call it pro football.
 They play it under the autumn moon, in the heat of a Texas afternoon.”
 NFL Films became “the greatest in-house P.R. machine in pro sports history” according to Salon.com television critic Matt Zoller Seitz.
 “An outfit that could make even a tedious stalemate seem as momentous as the battle for the Alamo.”